formal-verification-research/IVy-Models/VM_README.md

 ### Downloadable Virtual Machine

-The virtual machine that contains the artifact can be found at
+The virtual machine that contains the artifact can be found at `https://doi.org/10.5281/zenodo.5512664`.
+The artifact’s DOI is `10.5281/zenodo.5512664`.
+An alternative download link is provided at `https://drive.google.com/file/d/1xlrBJPzDYrKEkeGIHEVY3nH1aMa5rLco/view?usp=sharing`

-> Link is unavailable because this file is present on the virtual machine.

 ### Checksum

-The SHA256 Checksum of the archive file is
+The SHA256 Checksum of the archive file is `ff96202a8c0c310f1487c1aa9eb9a887bd634b15fe7b0dc2022655aa8c10d013`

-> Provide the checksum

 ### Virtual Machine Instructions